nejrariizviic/Nousish-Vera-Brand-Visuals/README.md

 # Nousish Vera – Brand Visuals & Marketing Materials

-This repository contains a curated collection of visual previews for the Nousish Vera brand — a conceptual cosmetics line.
-The project includes billboard campaigns, product mockups, and sticker designs for items such as serums, creams, shampoos and perfumes.
+This repository offers a curated presentation of completed visual materials developed for Nousish Vera, a conceptual brand specializing in natural cosmetics and personal care.
+It features key marketing assets including large-format billboard designs, lifelike product mockups, and customized sticker visuals for packaging, highlighting the brand’s cohesive and refined visual identity in both outdoor advertising and product presentation.

 🛑 Note: PSD project files, editable mockups, or raw resources are not included in this repository.
 This is a showcase-only repo featuring finished works as static images.